 “The more we become absorbed in what is hidden inside us, in the excess, in the exposure, in the self-penetration, the more rigid must be the external discipline; that is to say the form, the artificiality, the ideogram, the sign.
 Here lies the whole principle of expressiveness.” – Jerzi Grotowski¹

-Essence and form are the yin and yang of dance theater.
-Typically, in western and highly structured non-improvisational dance, the primary focus is on form, but form without essence lacks substance.
-In the subbody method, the emphasis is placed on essence.
-This is not to say that we cannot place a great amount of energy on form.
-Form is conditioning.
-Form is treated as resource or wardrobe for the subbody.
+Essence and form are the yin and yang of dance theatre.
+However, like the term shadowbody and even butoh, essence is vague and may even be what Stewart Chase called a semantic blank: an abstract word without a discoverable referent.13 As one narrative goes, in western and highly structured non-improvisational dance, the primary focus may be on form, but form without essence lacks substance.
+In our dance, we may place the emphasis on essence.
+This is not to say that we cannot place a great amount of energy on form (the shell).
+Form may be conditioning.
+Form may be treated as resource or wardrobe for the subbody.
 Mature expressiveness, as Grotowski hints, is the dual crafting of both form and the hidden (the subbody).

 To work at reaching this mature expressiveness, one can either begin with form or essence.
 Both can arrive at the same place.
 If, however, we are to begin with form, we must remember to feel the body.
 Certain shapes or movements, like warping for instance, may bring about associations, memories, or feelings.
 We must not ignore anything internally that surfaces.
 If we are listening to ourselves, they will always feel fresh.

 In Hijikata’s final writing piece Sick Dancing Princess, he stated, “Because of monotonic and anxious things stormed into the body, I might faintly be aiming at an opportunity to fabricate fake things within by wearing a haze to the body.”² According to Rhizome Lee’s in-class commentary, “fabricating fake things” was a reversal of the “authenticity” or “real” goal of creation.
 This was one of Hijikata’s moments of humility and also perhaps a moment of buoffon.